Aman-Kisan/Rental-Management-System-Project/README.md

 # Rental Management System Project
 It is a GUI based application build using Python and MySQL RDBMS for household rental and electricity usage management.

+## Recent update

+- Now some stats can be also viewed, check it.

 ## Steps to follow

 - Install MySQL in your system then, follow the steps given in **'DB/Scripts/README.md'** to upload the tables and their records(if required), views, stored procedures and functions.